Biography of Dan Liberthson

 Elysian Fields Quarterly

-Encore (a volume of prize poems published by the National Federation of State Poetry Societies)
+Encore 2020 and 2022 (prize-winning poems published by the National Federation of State Poetry Societies)

 Graffiti (a Eugene, Oregon tabloid)

-Language of Shadows (2021 Anthology of Lane County, Oregon authors, by the Cottage Grove Harpies)
+Language of Shadows (2021) and Passages (2022), anthologies of Lane County, Oregon authors, by the Cottage Grove Harpies writers group)

 Miraloma Life (a community newsletter)